b3rt1ng/NOVA/README.md

 ## Next updates:

-* installation of dependecies file
+* installation of dependecies file (for the database)
 * ability to select multiple ip
 * ability to send maliscious packet like deauth or arp spoof
 * listen to the network and save the currents hosts by time to render a graphic and data analytics from it